-- Contains only architecturally significant use cases (whereas the final use case model contains all the use cases). - +Is defined during inception and elaboration phases and allows the establishment of a resilient architecture. - +The logical view is derived using the use cases identified in the architectural view of the use case model.
+- Contains only architecturally significant use cases (whereas the final use case model contains all the use cases). - •Is defined during inception and elaboration phases and allows the establishment of a resilient architecture. - •The logical view is derived using the use cases identified in the architectural view of the use case model.

-∽Architecturally significant use cases:
+Architecturally significant use cases:

-+are the ones that cover the main tasks or functions the system is to accomplish.

-- +could possibly impact the architecture +include: - -critical use cases, those that are most important to the users of the system - (from a functionality perspective) - -use cases that carry the major risks - -use cases that have the most important quality requirements, such as performance, security, usability, etc.
+- •are the ones that cover the main tasks or functions the system is to accomplish. - •could possibly impact the architecture - •include: - -critical use cases, those that are most important to the users of the system -use cases that have the most important nonfunctional requirements, such as performance, responses times etc.